kimbring2/DeepSoccer/README.md

 $ rostopic pub -1 /jetbot_soccer_solenoid/cmd_str std_msgs/String --once "out"
 ```

-After that, when the uploaded jetbot_ros.py file is executed, it is possible to receive the camera frame as an input and output the speed of the left and right motors as an input in the same manner as one method in Gazebo.
+You can also give a control command using Python code.
+Run 'jetbot_ros.py' file.
 ```$ python jetbot_ros.py ```

-In this code, the part that detected the soccer ball using cvlib can be done with Jetson board using jetson.utils, jetson.inference.
-To see this, look at the jetbot_soccer_main.py file.
-This file uses Jetson Inference's detecNet to find objects in the image file coming from the jetbot_camera ROS node.
+That file receive a image frame from camera and send a velecity command to each wheel.
+In this code, detecting soccer ball is performed using jetson.utils, jetson.inference.

 <img src="image/jetbot_soccer_detect_ball.jpeg" width="600">

 # Tensorflow model freezing for TensorRT inference
 Tensorflow model trained using Gazebo simulation can be used without installing Tensorflow on Jetson Nano.
-However, the saved model needs to be freezing by using first part of 'RL_model_froze.ipynb'.
+However, model needs to be freezed.
+Please check a process for it at 'RL_model_froze.ipynb' file.
 You need to change a 'model_dir = "/home/kimbring2/catkin_ws/src/jetbot/jetbot_control/src/drqn"' line for your workplace setting.

 <img src="image/jetbot_frozen_graph.png" width="600">

-You should check a inference output at bottom of cell and modify 'model-1.cptk.meta' for your checkpoint name.
+You need to see a inference output at bottom of cell and modify 'model-1.cptk.meta' for your checkpoint name.

 # Modify Jetbot for soccer
 I remodel hardware of Jetbot because it is not suitable for soccer.
-The new Jetbot will secure a soccer ball and kick it.
-The wheels will also be changed to omniwheel type for moving more freely.
-Batterie and WiFi antennas of previous Jetbot seem to be reused for saving money.
+As you know easily, soccer robot needd a kicking and holding part.
+The Jetbot soccer version can hold a soccer ball and kick it.
+The wheel part is changed to omniwheel type for moving more freely.
+Battery, DC motor, WiFi antenna of previous Jetbot are reused for easy developing.

 <img src="/image/jetbot_soccer_proto_2.png" width="600">

-There are two main types of equipment.
-They are divided for kicking and holding soccer ball.
-I am currently using the Onshape cloud service to create a model, so if you go to that link you will be able to see the work status.
+I use ancOnshape cloud 3D modeling to create a model.
+You can check and download my model from below link.

 [Modified Jetbot 3D model Onshape link](https://cad.onshape.com/documents/242e5d0f2f1cbff393c8e507/w/37c9eecd4ded31866f99420c/e/9a6f236fb48a5317e2b639700)

 [![Protoype test](https://img.youtube.com/vi/zNTldaCe1ZQ/0.jpg)](https://youtu.be/zNTldaCe1ZQ "Jetbot Soccer Play - Click to Watch!")
 <strong>Click to Watch!</strong>

-I complete design, production and assembly of prototype.
-Thus, I need to convert the 3D model of Onshape into a model for Gazebo simulation and make a code for controlloing Dynamixel.
+After making 3D modeling, I convert it to URDF format for Gazebo simulation.
+I find and use a very convenient tool for that(https://github.com/rhoban/onshape-to-robot/)

 # Dynamixel SDK test
-The best way to use Dynamixel on Jetson Nano is to use the SDK provided by Robotis.
+The best way to use Dynamixel on Jetson Nano is using the SDK provided by ROBOTIS.

-1. Check your connection between motor and control board(I recommend checking a operation of motor using Dynamixel Wizard).
+1. Check your connection between motor and control board(I use a Dynamixel Wizard for checking a operation of motor).
 2. First, download a SDK from 'https://github.com/ROBOTIS-GIT/DynamixelSDK.git' to your Jetson Nano.
-3. Move to 'DynamixelSDK/python/tests/protocol1_0' and run 'ping.py' first.
-I should show a return like a below picture
+3. Move to 'DynamixelSDK/python/tests/protocol1_0' and run 'ping.py'.

 <img src="/image/dynamixel_ping_test.png" width="600">

-4. Open 'read_write.py' using a text editor and change a paramter for MX-12W(You can also change a parameter using Dynamixel Wizard).
+4. Open 'read_write.py' and change a parameter for MX-12W(You can also change the parameter using Dynamixel Wizard).
 <img src="/image/rw_setting.png" width="600">

-5. Run 'read_write.py' and you should see a success return like a below picture.
+5. Run 'read_write.py' and you should see a success message like a below.
 <img src="/image/rw_success.png" width="600">

 [![Dynamixel test 2](https://img.youtube.com/vi/ZSii66zur4s/0.jpg)](https://youtu.be/ZSii66zur4s "Jetbot Soccer Play - Click to Watch!")
 <strong>Click to Watch!</strong>

-Please check it for all motor of each wheel.

 # RViz test for Jetbot soccer version
-You can see a RViz 3D Model of Jetbot soccer using below command.
+You can see a RViz 3D model of Jetbot soccer using below command.
 ```
 roslaunch jetbot_description jetbot_soccer_rviz.launch
 ```